INM-6/nnmt/README.md

 registry (ureg).
 This is needed for dealing with units and some of the functionality implemented needs the usage of pint units.

-Now, you can instantiate a network by calling the central LMT class `Network` and passing the .yaml file names.
+Now, you can instantiate a network by calling the central NNMT class `Network` and passing the .yaml file names.
 A `Network` object represents your network.
 When it is instantiated, it first calculates all the parameters that are derived from the passed parameters.
 Then, it stores all the parameters associated with the